CorentinJ/Real-Time-Voice-Cloning/README.md

 `python demo_toolbox.py`

 depending on whether you downloaded any datasets.
 If you are running an X-server or if you have the error `Aborted (core dumped)`, see [this issue](https://github.com/CorentinJ/Real-Time-Voice-Cloning/issues/11#issuecomment-504733590).

-## Contributions & Issues
-I'm working full-time as of June 2019.
-I don't have time to maintain this repo nor reply to issues.
-Sorry.